NicolasRanc/AnimalBreedingDB/Readme.txt

 Uses "Lievre_Odile_16.csv" as input example

-Code can be freeze for Windows using pyinstaller code: pyinstaller --noconfirm ^
+Code can be freeze for Windows using pyinstaller package: pyinstaller --noconfirm ^
     --onedir --noconsole ^
     --icon=iconexe.ico ^